 What is Lyme disease?
 How does my dog get infected?

 Lyme disease is an infectious disease caused by bacteria called Borrelia.
 The bacteria are most commonly carried by the deer tick (also known as the black-legged tick).
-Infection occurs when a dog is bitten by an infected tick.
-It appears that the disease is not transmitted until the tick has fed for approximately 12 hours.
-The tick itself becomes infected by feeding on infected mice, birds, deer, and other animals.
+The tick becomes infected when they feed on infected mice, birds or deer.
+Dogs generally become infected after a tick has been attached for 1-2 days.

 Where is Lyme disease found?

 In the United States, Lyme disease has been reported in every state, but over 95% of cases are from the Northeastern, Mid-Atlantic, and upper Midwestern states, with a small number of cases reported along the West Coast, especially Northern California.
-In Canada, Lyme-positive dogs are found mostly in southern Ontario and southern Manitoba, with a small number of cases in southern Quebec and the Maritime provinces.
+In Canada, Lyme-positive dogs are found mostly from Manitoba eastward through to the Maritime provinces.